the plan for the future

-In August 1861 the Secretary of the Treasury, Salmon P. Chase, took out a big bank loan and then withdrew the proceeds in gold.
+Professor Mehrling claimed that Chase took all the gold from the banking system after receiving the loan.
 In this way the government gained control of the banking system's gold for financing the war.
-This allowed the North to buy war materials from abroad, while the South was forced to rely on barter for cotton exports.
+This allowed the North to buy war materials from abroad while the South had to rely on barter for cotton exports.
 It also caused a suspension of specie payments domestically.
 First a loan was made as follows:

 The next step was to withdraw the deposit in gold:

-Once the banking system had no more gold, its deposits lost their credibility.
+Once the banking system was short of gold, its deposits lost credibility.
 Banks suspended convertibility of deposits into gold.
 Bank deposits became promises to pay government issued legal tender.
-In 1862, because of the weak market for government bonds, the government decided not to issue bonds but to rely on legal tender note issues as follows:
+In 1862 the government decided to issue legal tender notes as follows:

 The government inserted legal tenders between gold and bank deposits in the hierarchy of money.
 At the same time it broke the connection between the dollar and gold, since the legal tenders were not a promise to pay any specific quantity of gold.
 Over the course of the war, the legal tenders depreciated against gold.

 After the war was over, it took many years before the gold standard was resumed.
 Eventually the North possessed the creditworthiness required to float bonds.
 Once it did, bonds could be issued to buy gold, and that gold was used to retire legal tenders.
 The retirement of legal tenders brought the dollar back to its prewar gold parity, and also deflated domestic prices to prewar levels.